thottiamrp/modernweb-2019dec9/Labs/Ch06-ModernJS/1variables-types/README.md

     * right-click the file, choose open in command prompt
     * use this command: `node variables`

-1. Now install the VSCode extension called Code Runner.
+2. Now ensure that the VSCode extension called Code Runner is installed (by Jun Han).
-    * After the install, reload VSCode
+    * While looking at your variables.js code in the editor, you can now right-click and choose Run Code
-    * highlight your lines of code, right-click and choose Run Code
+    * Or, use the shortcut (Ctrl + Alt + N)

-1. Add this code:
+3. Add this code to the bottom of the file:
 ```javascript
     var newX = x++;
 ```